KosukeHamazaki/RAINBOW/README.md

 ``` r
 RGWAS.menu()
 ```
-`RGWAS.menu` function asks you some questions, and by answering these questions, the function tells you how to determine which function use and how to set arguments.
+`RGWAS.menu` function asks some questions, and by answering these question, the function tells you how to determine which function use and how to set arguments.

-### Citation
-If you use `RAINBOW`, please cite [article published in `bioRxiv`](https://www.biorxiv.org/content/10.1101/612028v1) as follows.

-Hamazaki, K. and Iwata, H. (2019) Haplotype-based genome wide association study using a novel SNP-set method : RAINBOW. bioRxiv.
-January 2019: 612028.

 ## References